 From a technical standpoint, keep your scrapers modular and well-documented.
 Building one extractor per site ensures that if a website changes its layout, you only need to adjust that specific module rather than overhauling your entire system.
 Additionally, establish clear data retention policies.
 Use scraped data for temporary purposes like seeding or internal analytics, and avoid permanent public redistribution.
 Lastly, include opt-out mechanisms so you can promptly remove content if a source requests it.

-Scraping may have been a quick fix for importing job listings in the past, but in 2025, it's more trouble than it's worth.
-Legal risks, constant website updates, and fragile code make it an unreliable and costly approach.
-The game has changed, and staying ahead means embracing a better strategy.
+Building and maintaining your own job board scraper was once a common quick fix, but in 2026 it is usually more trouble than it is worth.
+Legal risks, constant website updates, and fragile code make DIY scraping unreliable and costly.
+The game has changed, and staying ahead means letting a managed tool do the work.

-API-based aggregation is the way forward.
-Platforms like Job Boardly offer reliable, legally compliant data and built-in monetization tools, eliminating the headaches of scraping.
+Managed aggregation is the way forward.
+Platforms like Job Boardly handle the scraping and licensed feeds for you and add built-in monetization tools, removing the headaches of running your own scrapers.
 With this approach, your job board can thrive in a competitive and ever-evolving market.

-The choice is clear: build your job board on a solid, future-proof foundation with API aggregation and no-code solutions.
-In 2025, success in the job board space means prioritizing sustainability and compliance.
-It's not just about avoiding risks - it's about making smarter, long-term decisions for your business.
+The choice is clear: build your job board on a solid, future-proof foundation with managed aggregation and no-code tools.
+In 2026, success in the job board space means prioritizing sustainability and reliability.
+It is not just about avoiding risks.
+It is about making smarter, long-term decisions for your business.

 FAQs